alfredlucero/machinelearninglearning/regressions.md

       - in second row calculated the slope of MSE with respect to b (d1 + d2 + ... + dn) => B SLOPE

   - after calculating slopes of M and B, we update M and B with as well

+- Refactor steps

+  - Turn 'features' and 'label's into tensors

+  - Append a column of ones to the feature tensor

+  - Make tensor for weights

+  - Refactor gradient descent to use new equation

+  - vectorized solution with matrices